dmsc/fastbasic/compiler/USAGE.md

 Passing options to the compiler
 -------------------------------

-The compiler scripts `fb` and `fb-int` allows passing options to the compiler, allowed options are:
+The compiler accepts the following options, options taking an argument can use an `:` or an `=` to separate the option from the argument.

 - **-v**
   Shows the compiler version.